Ruud's Commodore Site: Template Home Email

 - If it is a file made out of multiple sectors, we not only want to know which sectors are used but also in what order.
 The BAM will deal with this as well.

 What sector is going to be used for what?
-Compared with FAT I kep it quite simple:
+Compared with FAT I kept it quite simple:

 - The very first sector is going to be the boot and partition sector.
-What a boot/partition sector is, see later.
+How this boot/partition sector looks like, see later.

 - The second sector is going to be the sector of the root directory.